New Florence Nursing and Care Center

 Short-term Care: Facilitates Functional Improvement

-Measures the percent of short-term patients that saw functional improvements, such as enhanced ability to perform activities of daily living.
-Many believe that this is a measure of rehabilitation services.
+This is a measure of the percentage of short-term stay residents that saw functional improvements, such as with activities of daily living.
+Many in the industry would argue this is a reliable measure of a nursing home's rehabilitation services.